Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ```

 - **votingTime:** The time in seconds that PlayerAudience-Clients have to cast their vote.
-- **votingOptions:** Contains the id of the option as key and the respective textual description as value.
+- **votingOptions:** Contains the textual description of the voting options.

 The server responds with a [VotingStarted](#votingstarted) message and some time after with a [VotingEnded](#votingended) message.